Bluetti solar generators expert review: choose the right one for you

 Finally, Bluetti includes a pure sine wave inverter in each of its batteries and provides multiple DC and AC outlets to provide options for powering devices.
 Typical outlets include USB-A, USB-C, 120V AC, and 12V DC.
 In addition, all Bluetti Portable Power Stations come with 15W wireless charging pads built into the top of the unit.

-We found the EB55 to be a well-built, capable and versatile piece of equipment.
-It is an excellent option for people who need power on the go, whether it's in an off-grid camping setting, as an RV accessory, or even just a fun day at the park or beach.
+We found the EB55 and PV120 to be well-built, capable and versatile pieces of equipment.
+They are an excellent option for people who need power on the go, whether it's in an off-grid camping setting, as an RV accessory, or even just a fun day at the park or beach.

 The EB55 has 537 watt-hours (Wh) of storage capacity and can output 700W of continuous power (1,400W surge).
 That’s not enough power to start an air conditioner, but it is enough to run a full-sized refrigerator for a few hours during a power outage, or several smaller appliances for a full day, even without recharging.